WoodyNaDobhar/orga/README.md

 ## Search

+Searching is handled using Laravel Scout.
+It's configured to use meilisearch for its engine, but can also use database (the former has much better results)

 ## Queueing

 We're using Redis for handling queues.
 On your local machine, upon sailing up, you should run